Marian Lupu: Political career

 He was named as Vice Minister of the Economy in the new Communist Tarlev cabinet in June 2001.
 Two years later in August 2003, Lupu was promoted to full Minister of the Economy (5 August 2003 - 24 March 2005).

 After the Communists won re-election in 2005, Lupu was once again promoted, this time as Speaker of the Moldovan Parliament.
 Marian Lupu was Speaker of the Moldovan Parliament from March 2005 to May 2009.
 But in December 2008, Lupu was not included by president Vladimir Voronin in the composition of the Supreme Security Council.
 Lupu was a high-ranking member of the Party of Communists of the Republic of Moldova and was considered to be a leading candidate to become the next Prime Minister after Zinaida Greceanîi stepped down; however, shortly before the second (unsuccessful) attempt to elect the next president on 3 June 2009, he left the PCRM, stating that it was not possible to reform the PCRM from within.
 Subsequently, he was offered membership and even leadership in the Democratic Party of Moldova, which had not cleared the electoral threshold in the first elections in 2009.

 After July 2009 parliamentary election, alongside Vlad Filat, Mihai Ghimpu, and Serafim Urechean, Marian Lupu signed the Alliance For European Integration in a press-conference on 8 August 2009.

-He was the candidate of the Alliance For European Integration for President of Moldova up until the election of current president Nicolae Timofti on 16 March 2012.
+He was the candidate of the Alliance For European Integration for President of Moldova up until the election of president Nicolae Timofti on 16 March 2012.

 On 25 April 2013 Marian Lupu was sacked from position of President of Moldovan Parliament with 76 of 101 votes (communists, liberal-democrats, socialists and some liberal-reformators).

+On 12 April 2025, Lupu became the president of the party Respect Moldova Movement (MRM), succeeding Eugeniu Nichiforciuc, who continued his activity within the party.

 Political views

 Language and identity

-In controversy over ethnic and linguistic identity in Moldova, Marian Lupu identifies himself as ethnic Moldovan and supported retention of "Moldovan language" in Constitution as state language of Moldova.
+In controversy over ethnic and linguistic identity in Moldova, Marian Lupu identifies himself as an ethnic Moldovan and supported retention of "Moldovan language" in Constitution as state language of Moldova.
 Though in 2010, in the TV talk-show "În profunzime" on ProTV Chișinău, Marian Lupu stated: "From a scientific point of view, I speak Romanian, from a political point of view – I speak Moldovan!”.
 After two years, in the same talk-show Lupu stated: "I changed my mind.
 Scientifically is not Romanian anymore, as I said previously, but the Moldovan [language].”
 Lupu supports the idea of the existence of the Moldovan people and Moldovan nation and the idea that Moldova is a distinct entity apart from Romania.